Tens of thousands remain without power in Ottawa region after destructive storm | CBC News

 "The challenge ... is we receive our power from HydroOne, and if it's not coming through the system because of downed lines, it will obviously have an impact on our customers, so we're trying to get as many of our customers back as possible," said Watson.

-As of Sunday morning, Hydro Ottawa reported more than 176,500 customers were still without power.
+As of Sunday afternoon, Hydro Ottawa reported more than 177,500 customers were still without power.

 "People are frustrated, they want their power back yesterday, but Hydro tells us it's going to be two or three days for everyone to come back online," the mayor said.